Ever wondered what it would take to build a 10,500RPM, 500HP V8 motorcycle-based engine? Wonder no more as the RPE RP-V8 is just that.

 The pros and cons of the flat-plane crankshafts used are also covered and the reason for replacing stock Suzuki liners with a thicker billet option and why stroker cranks are easier to fit to this engine configuration than a conventional V8.
 Unsurprisingly these engines have been very successful not just in Radicals own chassis but also in many circuit racing and hillclimb applications.

-The V8 uses as many off the shelf Hayabusa parts as possible in order to keep the maintenance and running costs down for Racial Sportscar racers and owners due to the fact that as good as these cars are to look at, they are 100% produced to be driven as fast as possible and not as sit ornaments.
+The V8 uses as many off the shelf Hayabusa parts as possible in order to keep the maintenance and running costs down for Radical Sportscar racers and owners due to the fact that as good as these cars are to look at, they are 100% produced to be driven as fast as possible and not as sit ornaments.
 Radical stands behind this fact to the point that they offer a warranty with these engines.
 No need to explain how unique that is with such a unique track-focused engine.

 Want to learn how to tune EFI?
 Start here instantly, and for free!